subspace-com/subspace_javascript_openapi_client/README.md

 ## Protecting Your API Tokens

   * **JWT tokens have a expiration time of 24 hours.**  Once expired, you will have to use your Subspace private API and public token to request a new one.
   * The Subspace private token can be rotated from within the Subspace console.
-Rotation may take up to 10 minutes for all systems to update state to invalidate the older token and enable the new one.
   * **Keep your secret token safe.** Your secret token can make any API call on behalf of your account, including changes that may impact billing such as enabling pay-as-you-go charges.
 Do not store your secret token in your version control system.
 Do not use your secret token outside your web server, such as a browser, mobile app, or distributed file.
   * **You may use the Subspace console to acquire an API token.**
   * **You may use the Subspace console to disable pay-as-you-go.** This may prevent unexpected charges due to unauthorized or abnormal usage.